solutionEPI/epi-frontend/README.md

 - **Comprehensive Testing**: Increasing test coverage for both frontend and backend components.
 - **Detailed Documentation**: Providing more in-depth guides on configuration and customization.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions or want to contribute to the code, please feel free to open an issue or submit a pull request.

 ## Deploy on Vercel